 Secretary of State Response to COVID-19

-All services are available online, email or by phone only,
+Many services are available online, or additional information available via email or by phone, until further notice.

 The Audits Division is closed to the public.
 Audit staff continue work on audits in progress as planned and are available to assist with the State’s COVID-19 response.